JackieRis/ft_malloc/README.md

 In the future, I may add struct s_page *prev for free() or re-allocate.

-I threw too much time about a mistake, about how should I make my malloc segfault.
+I wasted too much time about a mistake, about how should I make my malloc segfault.
 I explain, for example, you ask
 ```c
 char *test = ft_malloc(42)